hetalang/heta-specifications/actions.md

 ## export

-1. `#export` action describes what and how the output files will be created.
+1. The `#export` action describes what and how the output files will be created.

 1. List of formats and available options depends on the compiler of Heta code.
 Read the documentaion of a compiler.